heroapoorva/scilicet/README.md

 This creates a localhost server on port 8080. curl this at different endpoints to test different functionalities.
   Currently, when the server is started, the app runs a create table query in postgres inferred from the definition from the Students.java class.

+To run unit tests, go into the spring-boot directory and rune the command

+    mvn test

+To go to the swagger-ui

 # Endpoints
 1) `/`